+[] (PHYS)

-[] (PHYS) PHYS 202 Phys for Scientists/Engrs II 4.0 SH Second term of introductory physics with calculus and laboratory.
+Second term of introductory physics with calculus and laboratory.
 Emphasis on electricity and magnetism.
 Prerequisites: PHYS 201 and MATH 182.

-PHYS 203 Phys for Scientists/Engrs III 4.0 SH [] (PHYS) Third term of introductory physics with calculus and laboratory.
+PHYS 203 Phys for Scientists/Engrs III 4.0 SH

+[] (PHYS) Third term of introductory physics with calculus and laboratory.
 Emphasis on electromagnetism and modern physics.
 Prerequisite: PHYS 202.

-Phys for Scientists/Engrs IV 1.0 SH PHYS 204 [] () Fourth term in the introductory physics sequence with calculus; may be taken concurrently with PHYS 202, or at the end of the sequence.
+Phys for Scientists/Engrs IV PHYS 204

+Fourth term in the introductory physics sequence with calculus; may be taken concurrently with PHYS 202, or at the end of the sequence.
 Emphasis on thermodynamics.
 Prerequisite: PHYS 201.

-PHYS 231 Introduction to Cosmology [GESN] (MNS) 3.0 SH The course focuses on the study of the universe as a whole.
+PHYS 231 Introduction to Cosmology 3.0 SH [GESN] (MNS)

+The course focuses on the study of the universe as a whole.
 Topics include general relativity, the expansion of space, the distribution of galaxies, black holes, and the origin and fate of the universe.
 The emphasis is on conceptual understanding; however, math at the level of high school algebra and trigonometry is utilized.

+Advanced Laboratory

+[] (PHYS)

-PHYS 283 Advanced Laboratory 4.0 SH [] (PHYS) Laboratory requirement for physics majors.
+Laboratory requirement for physics majors.
 Experiments in acoustics, optics, electrical measurement, spectroscopy, nuclear physics, and gravitation.
 Emphasis on techniques of measurement.
 Prerequisite: PHYS 203.

+PHYS 301 Classical Mechanics

+[] (MNS)

-PHYS 301 Classical Mechanics 3.0 SH [] (MNS) Advanced course in analytic mechanics, including analysis of systems of forces, acceleration, momentum, and energy.
+Advanced course in analytic mechanics, including analysis of systems of forces, acceleration, momentum, and energy.
 Emphasis on dynamics, including space and orbital mechanics.
 Full use is made of differential equations and vector analysis wherever appropriate.
 Prerequisite: PHYS 203 and MATH 283; MATH 380 strongly recommended.
 Offered in alternate years.